 1.)
 Additional 40,000 HSBC points (20,000 Avios) upon spending £12,000 – within your card membership year.
 Reports suggest that these are only being awarded after your card anniversary, despite suggestions in the T&C’s to the contrary.
 This is NOT a repeatable perk and is offered in your first year of card membership only.

 2.)
 Travel Insurance – This actually comes as a standard perk with an HSBC Premier account (which is required to apply for the World Elite Mastercard).

 4.)
 Free unlimited WiFi – Via the “world’s largest WiFi network” iPass.
 This is an interesting benefit.
-Amex offers a similar perk on their Platinum card, with customers having complimentary access to Boingo Hotspots Worldwide.
+Amex Platinum offers a similar perk, with customers having complimentary access to Boingo Hotspots Worldwide.

 5.) £20 Uber credit when you purchase £500+ of airfare – If you regularly (or even semi-regularly) use your card to purchase tickets, this is a nice rebate.

 6.)
 Hotel Discounts – 10% discount on selected hotels booked through Expedia and Agoda.
 Cardholders also benefit from 12 months complimentary Expedia+ Gold Membership.
 Not sure I would place much value on this, I’ve never really heard anyone rave about the benefits of the Expedia+ program.

 7.)
 General World Elite Card benefits – As this card is a World Elite Mastercard, you would have access to a range of ‘World Elite Mastercard VIP privileges and offers’.

 This includes benefits at: